DanielBMarkham/Info-Ops/manuscript/chapter11.md

 Great!
 So we have our first actor, the usher.
 "When people arrive at the gate, As an usher, I need to seat people in the spectator area so that they can watch the fight."

 Woot!
-We're filling out ou8r first title!
+We're filling out our first title!

 Everybody nods their heads.
 Yay!
 The status report this week is looking great already!